rpuntaie/remdups/README.rst

   $ remdups [options] hashes.txt rm.sh

-In this stage you would use
+At this stage you would use

 - ``-i`` and ``-o`` to choose which files get removed
 - ``-c`` to comment out the remove command